harrytaipei4145/assignment-1-announcement-and-discussion/README.md

 ## Input / Output

+We use standart input and standard output to as the input of the programs, not file.

 The inputs will be multiple numbers that be seperated by space, tab or newline character, and end  with a `x` alphabet.

 Here is an example of the input: